dotoroart/cards/README.md

 - When an Action Card is played it is performed.
 - *Actions must be performed by a Creature with a Body of their Breed.*
-- *Some Actions must be performed by a specific Sex.*
+- *Some Actions must be performed by a specific sex.*
-- *The sex of a Body does not need to match its Creature.*
 - *After an action card is performed, discard it to the Restpile.*
 - Action cards can be used to respond to opponents on their turn.
 - Each Creature can only use one Action for each of their Breeds in an Encounter.